theaomben/synthmap/README.md

 **TL,DR: Makes & merges 3d maps from pictures.
 EARLY DEVELOPMENT: Here be dragons.
 Works On My Machine(tm).
 Updates Soon(tm²).**

 This repository demonstrates the Synthmap toolkit which facilitates an open, portable & shardable photogrammetric mapping workflow.
 It is a python package providing a backend application on top of SQLite for working with images and geo-data through command-line and HTTP interfaces.
 A separate project (linkme) provides an HTML5/cljs frontend GUI for visual elements and input.
+It is similar to programs like [Colmap](http://colmap.github.io/), [Meshroom](https://alicevision.org/) or [OpenDroneMap](https://www.opendronemap.org/) and in fact wraps the first two.
 The goal of the application is to index:

 - Images (local, HTTP or IPFS) from which to create 3d point clouds or meshes through Structure from Motion (*SfM*).
+- Scenes as 3d models of points and surfaces from the pictured objects.
-- Entities (anything that can have static-ish coordinates or an address) to georeference or reproject the associated data.
+- Entities (anything that can have static-ish coordinates or an address) to georeference or reproject the associated geometry data.
 We can then merge/shard/share the data and reuse or extend prior computations.